Etheriass/QuadraticSieve/README.md

 option(ENABLE_OPENMP "Build with OpenMP support" ON)
 ```

-If OpenMP is found, you will see "Using OpenMP" in the output of `cmake ..`.
+If OpenMP is found, you will see it in the output of `cmake ..`.

 ## Run Instructions